juu14yon/OOP-Project---Matrix-Calculator/README.md

 **Software Requirements:** jdk ver.15.0.2; javafx ver.16

-**Instalation Requirements:** Open project folder in your IDE, then add javafx libraries and VM-options
+**Instalation Requirements:** Open project folder in your IDE, then add javafx libraries and VM-options.

-**Planned Features:** addition and multiplication of matrices; finding transpose, inverse, determinant and solution of system of equation through Gauss elimination add javafx libraries and VM-options
+**Planned Features:** addition and multiplication of matrices; finding transpose, inverse, determinant and solution of system of equation through Gauss elimination.

-**Planned Features:** All planned features were added
+**Completed Features:** All planned features were added
 - Addition
 - Multiplication of matrices
 - Finding transpose